s-w-duncan/ETL-Music-Project/README.md

-# Project-Peachy-ETL-Keen
+# ETL Music Project

-ETL Database Project
+Pulled data from multiple sources and iTunes API in order to sort and load requested materials from muscians.